nhoizey/nicolas-hoizey.com/about/index.md

 </figure>
 I am passionate about **the Web and photography**, among many other interests.

-*If you're more intersted in technical stuff, you can learn more [about this website](/about/the-website.html).*
+*If you're more interested in technical stuff, you can learn more [about this website](/about/the-website.html).*

 # I love the Web